Frontity Docs

 7. Libraries

-Do you remember Actions?
+Do you remember ?
 Libraries are pretty similar.
 Actions have been defined as a reusable set of functions aimed to change the state of the application.
 Similarly, libraries are a reusable set of tools.
 However, it is NOT aimed to change the state, but rather other parts of the application and is available for use by many packages.

 Let's see two different examples: stringify and the array of processors of html2react.